armory/documentation/_spinnaker/pacrd.md

         templateRenderer: helm2
         outputName: myManifest
         inputArtifacts:
-          - id: *by-id-example
+          - id: first-inline-artifact-id
-          - displayName: *by-name-example
+          - displayName: My Second Inline Artifact
 ```

-In both scenarios, PaCRD will validate that the `inputArtifacts` referenced
+PaCRD validates that the `inputArtifacts` referenced in the `bakeManifest` stage
-in the Bake Manifest stage correspond to exactly one artifact declared in the
+correspond to exactly one artifact declared in the `expectedArtifacts` section
+of the CRD.

+PaCRD throws a `PipelineValidationFailed` error when it can't find an input
-pipeline.
-If an artifact cannot be found, you can determine which artifact
+artifact in the list of expected artifacts.
+You can see which input artifact
-by running a describe call against the pipeline under creation.
-For example,
+failed validation by executing a describe call against the pipeline under
-if we use the above example but replace our `id` reference to `a-nonsense-value`,
+creation.
+For example, if you use the above example but replace our `id`
-we should expect to see the following events in our describe call.

-To describe our pipeline:
+reference with `a-nonsense-value`, pipeline validation fails.

+Execute `kubectl describe`:

 ```
 kubectl describe pipeline my-pipeline
 ```

-And our expected output:
+Expected output displays which input artifact failed validation:

 ```
 Events: